risuorg/risu/doc/presentation-revealmd.md

 ## How does it work under the hood?

 Philosophy is very simple:
-- Citellus is just a simple wrapper.<!-- .element: class="fragment" -->
+- Citellus is just a simple wrapper.
-- Allows to specify on sosreport and test folders<!-- .element: class="fragment" -->
+- Allows to specify on sosreport and test folders
-- Finds tests available in test folders<!-- .element: class="fragment" -->
+- Finds tests available in test folders
-- Executes each test against sosreport and reports return status<!-- .element: class="fragment" -->
+- Executes each test against sosreport and reports return status
-- Framework written in python which features option parsing, parallel execution of tests, filtering, etc.<!-- .element: class="fragment" -->
+- Framework written in python which features option parsing, parallel execution of tests, filtering, etc.

 ---